 Why I write

 Writing isn’t something I do just as a means to an end.
-It’s actually an integral part of my life, like the breathing, the Mojave Desert, implosions and shellfish allergies.
-I’ve been smitten since writing my first poem about a unicorn’s horn in second grade.
+It’s an integral part of my life, like breathing, implosions and shellfish allergies.

 It’s probably not my next great tagline, but I like the way it sounds.